 Prompt #6 - Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.
 (350 words) √

-“Dek?” (short for adek in Indonesian meaning little sibling), my mother taps me on the shoulder.
+“Dek?” (short for adek in Indonesian, meaning little sibling), my mother taps me on the shoulder.
 She wondered what I had been doing at 6 am on a Saturday morning.
 Me, a sleepless 8-year-old, drawing a uniquely drawn skeletal system, personalized with a touch of color.
 I made small lines across its sections: from the metacarpals, the radius, the ulna, and the metatarsals.
 I repeated those names as I gave labels on my diagram, attempting to memorize even the tiniest of bones.
 This marked the beginning of my pursuit in biological sciences.

 As time passed, my fascination grew and so did the desire to extend the application of my knowledge apart from concept memorization.
 Thus, I volunteered at a medical research facility in the remote island of Kei Besar, Maluku, Indonesia where I earned the opportunity to apprentice with resident doctors, nutritionists, and nurses.
 From ultrasounds to drawing blood, I was trained to conduct basic check-up procedures.
 Nonetheless, it was most exciting to meet the patients themselves, traveling from far villages to visit the clinic.